1 July 2018 – 31 December 2018

-Since 15 November 2015, our policy has been to notify Snapchatters when we receive legal process asking for their account information, with exceptions for cases where we are legally prohibited from doing so, or when we believe there are exceptional circumstances (like child exploitation or an imminent risk of death or bodily harm).
+Since 15 November 2015, our policy has been to notify Snapchatters when we receive legal proceedings seeking their account information, with exceptions for cases where we are legally prohibited from doing so, or when we believe there are exceptional circumstances (such as child exploitation or an imminent risk of death or bodily harm).

 United States criminal legal requests